awslabs/multi-agent-orchestrator/docs/src/content/docs/cookbook/tools/math-operations.md

 ---

-By following this guide, you can create a powerful, context-aware math agent using BedrockLLMAgent and custom tools within your Multi-Agent Orchestrator system.
+By following this guide, you can create a powerful, context-aware math agent using BedrockLLMAgent and custom tools within your Agent Squad system.